Rhodes-CS-Department/website/ethics-and-diversity.md

 to use your training as a computer scientist for the betterment of society and world, recognizing your potential for positive contributions and for harm.
-Rhodes Computer Science students are trained to be actively ethical in their practice, in that ethical considerations as core to their approach to the research and development of technologies.
+Rhodes Computer Science students are trained to be actively ethical in their practice, taking ethical considerations as core to their approach to the research and development of technologies.

 Along with this, central to the department’s ethical mission are its core values